misaleh/CMSIS-DSP-PULPino/README.md

 From arm documentation:

 >Opt versions are supported for Q15 and Q7.
-Design uses internal scratch buffer for getting good optimisation.
-These versions are optimised in cycles and consumes more memory(Scratch memory) compared to Q15 and Q7 versions
+Design uses internal scratch buffer for getting good optimization.
+These versions are optimized in cycles and consumes more memory(Scratch memory) compared to Q15 and Q7 versions

 **Opt fast functions** use scratch buffers and 32 bit accumulator.